yanyang729/652_final_project_kaggle_allstate/README.md

 # kaggle_allstate_652c
-Final  project of 652, using data from kaggle
+- Final  project of 652
+- Data from kaggle